There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 Food composition and eating schedule.

-- Food compositions and eating schedules have a very high significance.
+- Food compositions and eating schedules are very significant.
 Nutrition habits have gotten a strong emphasis lately, and rightly so!

 Turning into a vegan or a vegetarian?
 (From a health point of view)